Old Regular Baptists: History

-There are Old Regular Baptist Churches that were formed from or contained members who came directly with letters from the Philadelphia and Ketocton Association's Churches along with the Yadkin, Holston, Kehukee, and Roaring River Association Churches.
-The Twin Creek Association formed from a split in the Licking River Particular Baptist Association in 1850.
+There are Old Regular Baptist Churches that were formed from, or contained members who came directly with letters from, the Philadelphia and Ketocton Association's Churches, as well as the Yadkin, Holston, Kehukee, and Roaring River Association Churches.
+The Twin Creek Association was formed from a split in the Licking River Particular Baptist Association in 1850.
 The Twin Creek Association was one of the first associations in Kentucky to title itself "Old Regular Baptist" in 1850.
-The churches that made up the Twin Creek Association had roots in the Elkhorn Association Regular Baptist Association (Kentucky).
-When the Twin Creek Association of Old Regular Baptist dissolved, the remaining churches went into the North District Association by letter.
+The churches that made up the Twin Creek Association had roots in the Elkhorn Association and the Regular Baptist Association (Kentucky).
+When the Twin Creek Association of Old Regular Baptists dissolved, the remaining churches went into the North District Association by letter.

 The Mud River Association originated from a split in the Pocatalico Particular Baptist Association in 1888.
 The Mud River used the title "Primitive Baptist" in correspondence with the New Salem Association for many years, and later titled itself "Regular" or "Old Regular Baptist".
 The Sandlick Regular Primitive Association and the Mates Creek Regular Primitive Baptists are both descendants of the New Salem Old Regular Baptist Association.
-These associations, and the Burning Springs Association, all used the name "Regular" and "Old Regular" along with "Primitive" interchangeably.
+These associations, and the Burning Springs Association, all used the names "Regular" and "Old Regular" along with "Primitive" interchangeably.
 The word old was added to Regular Baptist soon after many Regular Baptists had joined and began to correspond with mission boards.

 This was done to distinguish the Old (or original) Regular Baptists from the New School Baptists that had emerged throughout the United States.
 The terms Old School, Old Regular, Old Order, and Primitive came into usage during the same time period and were being added to the Baptist name to show they were of the old form of worship and had rejected what they considered modern innovations, such as Sunday or Sabbath schools, theological seminaries, missions boards and the like.

-The Old Regular Baptist in the late 1800s became concerned over the doctrines of absolute predestination, (also called eternal children doctrine), and the atonement.
-The 1892 Minutes of the New Salem Association stated that the New Salem Association feared the doctrine of an absolute predestination of all things that made God the author of man's sins, and the doctrine of Arminianism that taught the works of the creature to be essential to eternal salvation.
-A circular letter in the Three Forks of Powell River began to circulate supporting actual eternal vital union doctrine.
+The Old Regular Baptist in the late 1800s became concerned over the doctrines of absolute predestination, (also called eternal children doctrine), and the Atonement.
+The 1892 Minutes of the New Salem Association stated that the New Salem Association feared the doctrine of absolute predestination of all things, which made God the author of man's sins, and the doctrine of Arminianism, which taught that the works of the creature were essential to eternal salvation.
+A circular letter in the Three Forks of Powell River began circulating, supporting the actual eternal vital union doctrine.
 Debates within churches became more frequent as believers became more extreme in their views.